evandropp10/Data-API/README.md

 1) Install [Golang](https://golang.org/doc/install).

 2) Create [Google Cloud](http://cloud.google.com) account.
-Go to GCP and create a new free account, they give $300 and 12 months period to use the service without payment.
+Go to GCP and create a new free account, they give U$ 300 and 12 months period to use the service without payment.

 3) In the [console](https://console.cloud.google.com) create a new project.